 You can check if the element you selected is already part of an issue by using the Show Containing Issue command in the context menu.
 This command is only active if the element is part of an issue.
 The command opens up the Issue Organizer and the issue that contains the selected element will be highlighted.

-Issue Manager palette is for the controls for managing a single, opened Issue, with the following functions:
+The Issue Manager palette is for the controls of managing a single, selected Issue, with the following functions:

 Add views (images), or import/export images

 Manage Issue elements (categorize them as Highlight, New, Modify or Delete)

 Accept the suggestions in the Issue (e.g. new or modified elements)

 To select an issue you want to edit, click on the button at the top of the palette.
 This opens the Issue Organizer for the time of selection only.